Intummadee/GIT_React/README.md

 ---

 ## 🌴 How to Run
-- Located in the GIT_React folder and use this command
+- Located in the PortFolio-React folder and use this command
 ```
 npm run dev
 ```